ujjwal-lab/cucumberProject/README.md

 This project is developed to automate search scenrios on Bunnings homepage.
 The project is written in Java and uses Cucumber(gherkin-BDD) alongwith an open source automation tool Selenium.
 This project will serve an example for implementing a UI test project with Selenium and Maven.
 Everything is set up and tests can be added straight away.

+**This repo also has the test plan and test scenario added in TestPlan and Test scenarios folders respectively. **

 **#Prerequisites**

 =JDK8 installed